NBISweden/module-data-publication-dm-practices/_episodes/02-exercise.md

 > <!-- https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-10234/ -->
 > Single-cell replication timing analysis in order to investigate the role of protein Scaffold attachment factor A (SAF-A) in DNA replication.
 > <!-- details of output are needed, how ensure that ENA will not be the choice? we need some expression data -->
-> <!-- An alternative, in order to be more precise that ENA will not fit, a transcription profiling experiment: Gene expression profiling of Fowlpox knock-out mutant viruses using genechip arrays in order to investigate the ability of avian fowlpox virus to modulate host antiviral immune responses. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7766033/, https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-7276/ -->
+> <!-- An alternative, in order to be more precise that ENA will not fit, a transcription profiling experiment: Gene expression profiling of Fowlpox knock-out mutant viruses using genome arrays in order to investigate the ability of avian fowlpox virus to modulate host antiviral immune responses. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7766033/, https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-7276/ -->
 {: .solution}

 > ## Project B <!-- PRIDE -->
 > <!-- https://www.ebi.ac.uk/pride/archive/projects/PXD029490 -->
-> Proteomics experiment in order to identify novel protein binders of human MIRO2 in prostate cancer using tandem mass spectronomy (MS/MS).
+> Proteomics experiment in order to identify novel protein binders of human MIRO2 in prostate cancer using tandem mass spectrometry (MS/MS).
 > <!-- keywords needed for the ENA repo wizard: protein data -> mass spectrometry -> proteomics --> {: .solution}